+NOTE: JSON serialized primitives are not encapsulated under member names “m2m:rqp” and “m2m:rsp” as in XML serialized representations, which allows differentiation between request and response primitives (see clause 8.4 of TS-0004 [5]).
+JSON serialized primitives can be differentiated by the presence of mandatory members such as “op” in request primitives (see step 4) above), and “rsc” in response primitives.

 The above JSON object is mapped by the WS server into a data frame of the WebSocket Framing protocol in utf-8 text format, the 4-bit opcode in the WebSocket Base Framing Protocol of the first message fragment is set to x1 ("text frame").

-The AE sends in textual JSON serialized format the following request primitive to create a <Container> resource as child resource of the <AE> created in Step 5:
+The AE sends in textual JSON serialized format the following request primitive to create a <container> resource as child resource of the <AE> created in Step 5: